ktaylor63/southeast/site/content/news/fwc-partners-offer-reward-for-information-about-suspicious-panther-death.md

     position: 'bottom left'
 tags:
     - Florida
-    - 'Florida panther'
+    - 'Florida Panther'
+    - Georgia
     - 'Law Enforcement'
-    - Georgia
-updated: 'October 20th, 2016'
+updated: 'January 3rd, 2018'
 ---

 The Florida Fish and Wildlife Conservation Commission (FWC), National Park Service (NPS) and U.S. Fish and Wildlife Service (USFWS) are looking for help from the public with an investigation involving the suspected illegal take of a [Florida panther](/wildlife/mammals/florida-panther) that was recently found dead in the Turner River Unit of Big Cypress National Preserve in Collier County.